julie-ho/web-component-experiments/readme.md

 With polyfills and given a reasonable amount of effort, web components were shown to be compatible with IE11, all major browsers, AngularJS, Angular, and Angular Universal.

 Developer ergonomics were preferable using web components vs. the bootstrap model.
 AngularJS and Angular syntax for passing properties and event-binding is the same as it would be for a regular HTML div when using web components.
-Web components limit the amount of context switching needed by developers because they reinforce the same conceptual, component-based, model that’s been popularized by AngularJS, Angular, React, and Vue.
+Web components limit the amount of context switching needed by developers because they reinforce the same conceptual, component-based model that’s been popularized by AngularJS, Angular, React, and Vue.

 ### Validation of Web Components